Above:

 to the islands in 1963, married George (Keoki) Freeland of Lahaina,

 Maui.
-Betty Hay, Keoki, and their three grown children presently
+Betty Hay, Keoki,their three grown children and grandchildren